Abstract photography exploration

 Finally lets cut through this SEO-bullshit-intro.
 Michael Weber is someone I looked up to as a kid and still look up to.
 And I was surprised also very happy to have a conversation with him.
 I hope you enjoy this conversation with Michael Weber as much as I did having it.

-Every Dance is Too Long Michael Weber unedited
+Every Dance is Too Long Michael Weber complete

 John Stamos Universal Studios 1982